Warrants 101

 If you’ve ever seen a legal drama or bounty hunter television show, you might have heard a little bit about warrants.
 Warrants are governed by Florida Statutes Chapter 901, and despite popular belief to the contrary, you do have rights when a warrant is issued for your arrest.

-In this brief article, a defense attorney in St. Petersburg with Russo, Pelletier & Sullivan shares a few basics about warrants and what your rights are if a warrant has been issued for your arrest.
+In this brief article, a defense attorney in St. Petersburg with The Law Offices of Marc N. Pelletier shares a few basics about warrants and what your rights are if a warrant has been issued for your arrest.

 Types of Warrants